bijancamp/git-fancy/README.md

 that of a
 [Git configuration file](https://www.git-scm.com/docs/git-config#_configuration_file).
-Its sole section is `[emoji]` and contains definitions of custom emoji codes in the format of *emojicode = emoji*, where *emojicode* is a supported sequence of characters and *emoji* a sequence of Unicode characters.
+Its sole section is `[emoji]` and contains definitions of custom emoji codes in the format of *emojicode = emoji*, where *emojicode* is a valid sequence of ASCII characters (begins with a letter with subsequent characters being letters, numbers or hyphens) and *emoji* a sequence of Unicode characters.
 For example, `fix = 🐛` defines the emoji code `fix` that can be used to easily add `🐛` to a commit message.

 See [.fancyconfig](.fancyconfig) of this repository for an example configuration.